pavelsevcik/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues34.md

 This page lists important issues of the ArangoDB suite of products all users should take note of.
 It is not a list of all open issues.

-ArangoDB Customers can access the
+ArangoDB customers can access the
 [_Technical & Security Alerts_](https://arangodb.atlassian.net/wiki/spaces/DEVSUP/pages/223903745)
 page after login in the Support Portal.